SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 As with any programming task, **it is important to build an idea for its solution**, before having started to write code.
 Let's carefully go through the problem requirements.
 We have to write a program that calculates the number of working places in a training lab, where the number depends on the hall length and height.
 We notice that the provided input data will be **in meters** and the information about how much space the working places and hallway take, will be **in centimeters**.
 To do the calculations, we will use the same measuring units, no matter whether we choose to convert length and height into centimeters or the other data in meters.
 The first option is used for the presented solution.

 Next, we have to calculate **how many columns and how many rows** with desks will fit.
-We can calculate the columns by **subtracting the width by the necessary space for the hallway (100 cm)** and **divide the difference by 70 cm** (the length of a workplace).
+We can calculate the columns by **subtracting the width by the necessary space for the hallway (100 cm)** and **dividing the difference by 70 cm** (the length of a workplace).
 We find the rows by dividing **the length by 120 cm**.
 Both operations can result in **a real number** with a whole and a fractional part, but we have to **store only the whole part in a variable**.
 In the end, we multiply the number of rows by the number of columns and divide it by 3 (the lost places for entrance door and podium).
 This is how we calculate the needed value.

 #### Choosing Data Types

-From the example, we see that a real number with whole and fractional part can be given as an input, therefore, it is not appropriate to choose data type **`int`**.
+From the example, we see that a real number with whole and fractional parts can be given as an input, therefore, it is not appropriate to choose data type **`int`**.
 This is why we use **`float`**.
-Choosing data type for the next variables depends on the method we choose to solve the problem.
+Choosing a data type for the next variables depends on the method we choose to solve the problem.
 As with any programming task, this one has **more than one way to be solved**.

 #### Solution